dogfishbar/peter.kugel/index.md

 Retired Computer Science Professor Peter Kugel passed away on October 11, 2021.
 He died at home with his family at his bedside.
 He was 91.

-Peter was a much beloved member of the Computer Science Department from shortly after its founding in 1970 through his retirement in 2005.
+Peter was a much beloved member of the Computer Science Department.
+He joined the department shortly after its founding in 1970 and retired in 2005.
 He was known in the department for his warmth and generosity, for his wide ranging interests and for his humor.
 He was an exceptional colleague and a generous mentor to both students and junior faculty colleagues.

 His scholarly interests were broad but his main interests centered around human intelligence and computability, a topic that he continued to work on in retirement.

-*2021 at the age of 91 after a long and happy life.

 Peter was born in Berlin, Germany, in 1930 and arrived in the United States via Holland and England when he was seven.
 He grew up in